cvxgrp/cvxbook_additional_exercises/README.md

 # cvx_additional_public
-Additional exercises and data for Stanford EE364a, Convex Optimization.
+Additional exercises and data for Stanford EE364a, Convex Optimization https://web.stanford.edu/class/ee364a/.
-It us updated after each quarter the course is taught, so the exercise numbers can change.
+It is updated after each quarter the course is taught, so the exercise numbers can change.

 Data files in Python, Julia, and Matlab can be found in the respective folders.